VISIT OUR ART STORE ▶

 Add a light wash to the small petal

-Once the first layer of color is applied, allow the paint to settle into the paper for a while.
+Once the first layer of color is applied, the artist allows the paint to settle into the paper for a while.

-Then, use a more concentrated solution of the same color to add accents to the petals, using the gradient fill technique I’ve mentioned in the previous blogs.
+Then, a more concentrated solution of the same color is used to add accents to the petals, applying the gradient fill technique mentioned in previous blogs.

-I focus on the edges where the shadows naturally fall.
-This will add depth and volume to your petals, making them appear more realistic and three-dimensional.
+The artist focuses on the edges where the shadows naturally fall.
+This adds depth and volume to the petals, making them appear more realistic and three-dimensional.

 Use the gradient fill technique

-Next, I paint the central petal of the bigger magnolia flower.
-I also apply the same techniques as the first petal.
-And then, I draw some strokes to make the petals look natural.
+Next, the artist paints the central petal of the bigger magnolia flower.
+The same techniques as the first petal are applied.
+Then, the artist adds some strokes to make the petals look natural.

 Paint the central petal of the bigger bud